the-coder-man/emulation-boy/README.md

  upload your `.gb`, `.gbc`, or `.gba` files in and hit the upload button — it’s that easy.
 Note: This emulator is not affilated with nintendo Please only use ROMs that you legally own.

+INSTELLATION GUIDE

+step 1: download this repostory

+step 2: run the rospistory in a compiler (i.e VScode)

+step 3: when you run it you should see a new window pop up on your desktop.

+step 4: click the button in the new window and then upload any GB, GBC, or GBA ROMs from your computer files.

+step 5: enjoy a chunk of your childhood.